variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

-“Coraz&oacute;n” Exhibit Featured at the Tointon Gallery.
+“Corazón” Exhibit Featured at the Tointon Gallery.
 Art.
 Man.
 Do.
-Enjoy the work of nationally-known artist and Greeley resident Armando Silva, also known as Artmando, during his new exhibit “Coraz&oacute;n.”
+Enjoy the work of nationally-known artist and Greeley resident Armando Silva, also known as Artmando, during his new exhibit “Corazón.”
 See with heart.
 Do with heart.
 ART MAN DO with heart at the Tointon Gallery through June 11th.
 The Tointon Gallery is open Monday through Saturday 9am-5pm and from 5-7pm during First Friday Events.
 Admission is free.

 !!!
 INSERT IMAGE !!!